Mayor issues mandatory evacuation for Venetian Isles, Lake Catherine, Irish Bayou

 Read the Just Rain Down the Drain guide.

-The Louis Armstrong New Orleans International Airport is monitoring Tropical Storm Nate.
+The Louis Armstrong New Orleans International Airport is restricting its parking garages to ticketed passengers only.
+Anyone traveling out or coming to pick someone up should bring a copy of the flight reservation to gain access to the garages.
 If you are traveling in the coming days, please check your airline’s website for any possible delays or cancellations prior to coming to the Airport.

 NORD Recreation Centers and Facilities

-Regular garbage and recycling service will continue as scheduled until further notice.
-Residents are reminded to secure all garbage and recycling carts, on their property, after collections.
+Regular garbage and recycling service will continue as scheduled until further notice as weather permits.
+Residents are reminded that it is their responsibility to secure all garbage and recycling carts, on their property, after collections.
+There may be a cost associated with obtaining a replacement garbage cart and there will be a cost to obtain a replacement recycling cart.

 Normal Hours for 311

 Residents are encouraged to call 311 for general information and to report non-life threatening emergencies.
-311 will be open today until 5 p.m., tomorrow from 7 a.m. to 7 p.m., and 24 hours starting 7 a.m.
-Saturday.
+311 will be open 24/7 starting 7 a.m. tomorrow.

 Sign up for Special Needs Registry